pg9182/northstar-dedicated/README.md

 - [X] Figure out how to run it with wined3d + llvmpipe.
 - [X] Figure out how to run it with dxvk + lavapipe.
 - [X] Build minimal version.
-- [ ] Figure out how to run it without an X server.
+- [X] Figure out how to run it without an X server.
 - [X] Build minimal version.
 - [ ] Get it working on ARM64 with Box64 / Hangover / qemu-user.

 ### Northstar

 - [ ] Create additional patches for optimization where necessary.
-- [ ] Implement a CLI flag to specify the TF2 install folder (so TF2 can be mounted into the container).
 - [ ] Fix console creation so it re-uses the original one.
 - [ ] Expose prometheus metrics?